Privacy Policy

 - Contact information: Residential address, postal address, email address, telephone number

-- Address history: Previous residential addresses as required for criminal history screening
+- Address history: Previous residential addresses, as required by the ACIC for a Nationally Coordinated Criminal History Check

 - Employment information: Current and previous employer details, job titles, and industry